SOS Children's Villages Canada

 About SOS Children's Villages Canada:

-SOS Children's Villages Canada is a 1-star charity.
-It has reasonable overhead costs and an average results reporting grade.
-However, it is not financially transparent and has Low demonstrated impact.
-Before you give, read Charity Intelligence's report.
+SOS Children's Villages Canada is a 3-star charity.
+It is financially transparent, has reasonable overhead costs and an above average results reporting grade.

 Founded in 1969, SOS Children’s Villages Canada (SOS Canada) is the Canadian branch of SOS Children’s Villages.
-Based in Austria, SOS Children’s Villages provides loving homes for abandoned, orphaned, and vulnerable children across 134 countries.
-It establishes Children’s Villages, which are safe communities that provide food, health services, shelter, and education to children and their new families.
-SOS Canada reports that it helps to fund more than 550 Children’s Villages around the world.
+Based in Austria, SOS Children’s Villages provides loving homes for abandoned, orphaned, and vulnerable children across 136 countries.
+It establishes Children’s Villages, which are safe communities that provide food, health services, shelter, and education to the children.
+SOS Canada reports that it helps to fund 559 Children’s Villages around the world.

-In F2020, SOS Children’s Villages Canada spent 59% of program costs in sub-Saharan Africa, 21% in Asia, 9% in Latin America and the Caribbean, 5% in the Middle East and North Africa, and 5% in North America and Europe.
+In F2022, SOS Children’s Villages Canada spent 58% of its program costs on Ukraine response, 22% in Sub-Saharan Africa, 11% in Asia, 8% in Latin America and the Caribbean, 1% in the Middle East and North Africa, and 1% on North American and other European programs.
 SOS Canada runs several core programs, including Children’s Villages, Family Strengthening Programs, Emergency Relief, Schools, Kindergartens, Youth Facilities, and Medical Centres.
-It does not provide a program spending breakdown for F2020.
+It does not provide a program spending breakdown for F2022.

 Each Children’s Village consists of 10 to 15 houses of SOS mothers and children.
 SOS mothers are local women trained to provide constant long-term care for five to ten children.
 Each SOS family receives a home where children can safely live according to their own cultures and religions.
 SOS Canada aims to prevent economic hardship and keep families together through Family Strengthening Programs, which provide job skills and small business training at its villages.
-Since one out of every four children lives in a country affected by conflict or disaster, SOS also runs Emergency Relief projects.
+SOS also runs Emergency Relief projects.
 In emergency situations, SOS works to reunite families, provide education and health services, and distribute food aid.

 My anchor